Application requirements

 2. Apply for the Applied Health Economics programme.

 3. Achieve a weighted GPA in their bachelor’s programme of no more than 1.75.
-The GPA is determined based on data in the MUNI IS and is assessed as of April 30, 2025, for enrolment in the Fall semester of 2025.
+The GPA is determined based on the value recorded in the MUNI Information System on the final day of the application period, or based on the GPA for the entire completed bachelor’s degree at ECON MUNI.

 Additional Information